cogsec-collaborative/AMITT/counters_index.md

 <tr>
 <td><a href="counters/C00044.md">C00044</a></td>
 <td>Keep people from posting to social media immediately</td>
-<td>My interpretation is that this is method would be used to slow down activities or force a small delay between posts or replies to new posts.</td>
+<td>Use this to slow down activities or force a small delay between posts or replies to new posts.</td>
 <td>M004 - friction</td>
 <td>TA03 Develop People</td>
 <td>D3 Disrupt</td>